The National Youth Brass Band Championships – Pride for Marriott Brass Band

 On the coach home the boys were very excited about going back to sing as well as get some sports coaching too!

 The boys will be taking part in a series of rehearsals over the upcoming months, leading to a performance on Tuesday 20th June at DeMonfort Hall.

 All children in year 4 and 5 are continuing to have their weekly brass lessons.

-We also have a brass band club running on Wednesdays after school.
+We also have a brass band club running on Tuesdays after school.
 Please encourage your child to come along and continue to practice improving their skills as well as learn how to work and perform in an ensemble.